osg-htc/research-facilitation/docs/accounts-and-projects/projects.md

 Project Description:
 ```

 into a text file.
+Note: the fields are freeform and do not need to be formatted in any specific
+way

 This text file can then be passed to `./add_connect_group.py`
 in `gosync3`.
 Do this on login03.osgconnect.net under `/usr/local/gosync3/`.

 Using the the project information text file, the group can be added to the